Critical Contrast: Sigilon Therapeutics (NASDAQ:SGTX) and Silverback Therapeutics (NASDAQ:SBTX)

 |3.00

-Sigilon Therapeutics currently has a consensus price target of $40.00, suggesting a potential upside of 588.47%.
-Silverback Therapeutics has a consensus price target of $51.80, suggesting a potential upside of 463.04%.
-Given Sigilon Therapeutics’ higher possible upside, equities research analysts clearly believe Sigilon Therapeutics is more favorable than Silverback Therapeutics.
+Sigilon Therapeutics presently has a consensus price target of $40.00, suggesting a potential upside of 622.02%.
+Silverback Therapeutics has a consensus price target of $51.80, suggesting a potential upside of 498.84%.
+Given Sigilon Therapeutics’ higher possible upside, analysts clearly believe Sigilon Therapeutics is more favorable than Silverback Therapeutics.

 Summary